aqsc/aqsc.github.io/_pages/about.md

 **Jan.
 2022 – 2023**
 Focus on **touch-screen algorithms and signal processing**, including SIN/COS demodulation, TDM/CDM matrix processing, CIC and FIR filtering, and IQ processing, with the goal of improving SNR performance for HiSilicon/Huawei products.
 We have surpassesed Microsoft and Samsung in both performance and efficiency.

+**2020 – Present**
+Focus on the development of the **Da Vinci NPU architecture**, while exploring algorithms and product applications built on the Da Vinci platform.
+More details to come.

+Focus on the development of the "SOC architecture and application", including the subsystems like isp, dpu, cpu, CV, NPU, DSP, memory and so on.

 **Jan.
 2020 – 2022**
 Led projects and teams on **human-machine interaction (HMI)** for XR, smart TV, and smart camera products.
 These technologies have been deployed in products including Huawei Smart TV and XR devices.

 We developed a robust **single-camera HMI system** and further improved its robustness and smoothness with a **dual-camera architecture** on Hi35XX chip.
 Our hand pose estimation achieved performance comparable to Google MediaPipe and Meta U-Track while maintaining a significantly lighter-weight model, owning to our edge-based model design，loss function design and Cross-temporal Stability Learning，the In-house Gesture Data Collection and Synthetic Data Generation Systems.
 We also applied human pose estimation to smart cameras for applications such as **elderly fall detection**, as well as to smart TVs for **fitness and body-motion applications**.
 We also developed a dual-camera architecture for HMI system in XR on Hi35xx chip.

-**2020 – Present**
-Focus on the development of the **Da Vinci NPU architecture**, while exploring algorithms and product applications built on the Da Vinci platform.
-More details to come.

-Focus on the development of the "SOC architecture and application", including the subsystems like isp, dpu, cpu, CV, NPU, DSP, memory and so on.

 **Aug.
-2019 – Present**
+2019 – 2022**
 Lead projects and teams on **object detection and recognition, semantic segmentation, and instance segmentation** for consumer products across a series of edge AI chips, including but not limited to **HI3796CV300, Hi3556V200, Hi3519AV100, Hi3516DV300, and Hi3559AV**.

 **Oct.
 2017 – Aug.
 2019**